Analysis of Failures and Risks in Deep Learning Model Converters: A Case Study in the ONNX Ecosystem: Background and Related Work

-In terms of interoperability, previous work has focused on failures in the ``Framework'' and ``Runtime'' components of~\cref{fig:onnx_ecosystem}.
-Chen \etal studied 800 defects from four DL frameworks and provide guidelines for testing and debugging~\cite{Chen2022DLFrameworkBug}.
-Shen \etal did likewise for three DL compilers~\cite{DLcompilerbugs}.
-Liu \etal and Xiao \etal tested DL compilers~\cite{NNSmith, Xiao_Liu_Yuan_Pang_Wang_2022}.
-Some of this work has incidentally examined interoperability failures: Shen \etals study of DL compilers included ``front ends'' offering interoperability through pairwise (DL framework specific) and common intermediary (ONNX) model loaders~\cite{DLcompilerbugs}; and Liu \etals work used ONNX and found defects in PyTorch's ONNX exporter.
+Software engineering failures inform development and maintenance~\citep{petroski1994design,anandayuvaraj_reflecting_2023,amusuo_reflections_2022}.
+Previous failure analyses of DL interoperability software focused on the ``Development'' and ``Runtime'' components of~\cref{fig:onnx_ecosystem}.
+Chen \etal studied 800 defects from 4 DL frameworks to obtain testing guidelines~\citep{Chen2022DLFrameworkBug_1}.
+Shen \etal studied DL compiler defects~\citep{DLcompilerbugs}, and others have tested DL compilers~\citep{NNSmith, Xiao_Liu_Yuan_Pang_Wang_2022}.
+Some of this work has incidentally examined interoperability failures~\citep{NNSmith,morovati2024bug}; for example, Shen \etals study of DL compilers included ``front ends'' offering interoperability through pairwise (DL framework specific) and common intermediary (ONNX) model loaders~\citep{DLcompilerbugs};

-Research on DL model converters is limited.
-Openja \etal conducted the only study to date, evaluating conversion on 5 popular DL models~\cite{ConvertingDLempirical}.
+The two prior failure studies of DL model converters focused on testing and fault localization.
+Openja \etal converted 5 popular DL models~\citep{ConvertingDLempirical}.
 They considered only the current state of model converters, not past failures.
-It is unclear whether their results on 5 models will generalize.
+Louloudakis \etal studied behavioral issues resulting from framework-to-framework conversion~\citep{louloudakis2023deltann}.
+They found failures in 10 out of 36 conversions.
+They created a fault localization and repair pipeline to localize and fix discrepancies~\citep{louloudakis2023fault}.

-In light of this literature, the contribution of our work is the first systematic analysis of failures in DL model converters.
+In light of this literature, the main contribution of our work is the first systematic analysis of failures in DL model converters.
 As a conceptual contribution, we frame DL model converters as a class of interoperability software.
-In our analysis, we examine both \textit{how} and \textit{why} DL model converters fail.
-We measure 200 past failures, evaluate the behaviors of DL model converters on real and synthetic models, and note characteristics of DL model converter test suites that may lead to defect escapes.
+We consider \textit{how} and \textit{why} they fail.